StevenBontius/Cyclistic/analyze.md

 Member mean = 2.13 km
 <br>Member median = 1.56 km

-Looking at the average figures we can safely state that member riders have shorter rides on average than member riders.
+Looking at the average figures we can safely state that member riders have shorter rides than member riders.
 ### Conclusions
 * Casual riders focus on stations the offer tourist/leisure activities
 * Member riders focus on station in residential and office locations